 "Through completing this project on marketing [in HEIP 144,] I discovered that I might actually be more creative than I give myself credit for."

---EIP student and business major Anne Gladding, above, second from the right.
+-- Anne Gladding, business major, above, second from the right.

 Home | About | News | Events | Impact | Awards | Staff | Directions | Resources